jacoblb64/martlet/README.md

+Fork of Alex's minerva client to notify upon course availability

 # Martlet

 Martlet is a Ruby client for McGill's student portal, Minerva.
 Minerva sucks and constantly checking your grades sucks even more.